Fairfax County

 4. Continue Virginia's Right-to-Work status -- Let businesses control their compensation and leave policies.

-5. Lowering Virginia's 6% corporate tax rate to match North Carolina's rate of 2.5% (heading for zero).
+5. Lower Virginia's 6% corporate tax rate to match North Carolina's rate of 2.5% (heading for zero).
 Virginia has lost about $5 billion in Adjusted Gross Income to NC in recent years.
-See How Money Walks.

 Let FCTA help you advocate for lower taxes -- it's what we do!
 We attend town halls, budget meetings, and meet personally with state and local politicians.